-There is a huge difference between a “snack” and a “treat”, regardless of what the food manufacturers try to tell you.
+There is a massive difference between a “snack” and a “treat,” regardless of what the food manufacturers try to tell you.
 A snack should be like a “mini meal” and contain smaller amounts of the nourishing foods that should make up your main meals.
 If your snack doesn’t both provide nutrition and keep you full until the next time that you eat, it’s really a treat.
-While we are on the subject of “mini meals”, you should know that there really is no strong evidence that eating several small meals is any better for weight loss than eating three larger meals.
+While we are on the subject of “mini-meals,” you should know that there really is no reliable evidence that eating several small meals is any better for weight loss than eating three larger meals.
 In my experience, it really depends on the individual.
 For some people, eating several mini meals just gives them more chances to overeat.
 Other people feel less deprived and more energetic by following a mini-meal plan.

 Whatever you do, don’t mindlessly snack while you’re working, standing at the fridge, watching TV, or using a computer.
 This will almost certainly lead to your eating more than you would otherwise.